jveliquette/JustJDecor/README.md

 ## Service microservice
 - **Models:**
-    -**Technician:** Represents service technicians.
+    - **Technician:** Represents service technicians.
 Includes "first_name", "last_name", and "employee_id".
 This model links technicians to specific service appointments.
-    -**Appointment:** Tracks service appointments.
+    - **Appointment:** Tracks service appointments.
 Includes "date_time", "reason", "status", "vin", "customer", and "technician".
 This model relies on the AutomobileVO to check if a vehicle has been sold.
 If the vehicle has been sold, the vehicle is considered VIP status.
-    -**AutomobileVO:** Value object that mirrors data from the Inventory Microservice.
+    - **AutomobileVO:** Value object that mirrors data from the Inventory Microservice.
 Includes "sold" and "vin".
 This model is updated every 60 seconds by polling.

 ### CRUD Routes (Service API):
 #### Technicians: